 The Glue-On Tabs Wolf Busch „powered by Duplo“

 The glue-on tabs Wolf Busch are easy to apply and very durable.
-Each tab consists of two components; it is pre-produced in the Duplo Production Center in Germany and completed by the Wolf Busch team.
+Each tab consists of two components; it is pre-produced in the Duplo Production Center and completed by the Wolf Busch team.

 Preparing the Hoof